-Literature said : Good progress with inclusion but much work needs to be done (Das et al) and our findings support this view system
+Literature said: Good progress with inclusion but much work needs to be done (Das et al) and our findings support this view.
+But should India copy the Global North?
+(Singal 2019)

-Teachers and parents feel strongly that there is a need for social change
+Teachers and parents feel strongly that there is a need for social change.

-Need for training and development of teachers in India, to address problems of inequality caused by faults in the education
+Need for training and development of teachers in India, to address problems of inequality caused by a complex education system